tomas-light/cheap-di/packages/cheap-di/README.md

   .asSingleton();
 ```

-And singleton also may be used with interface specification:
+And singletons may also be used with interface specifications:
 ```ts
 import { container } from 'cheap-di';